apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 ### Using a GraphQL server besides Apollo Server

 There are [several community-contributed packages](/federation/federation-libraries/) that add federation support to other GraphQL runtimes.
-For a complete list, please visit

 ## Step 2: Register your schemas with a GraphQL registry

 We strongly recommend that you register all of your GraphQL schemas with an [external registry](https://principledgraphql.com/integrity#3-track-the-schema-in-a-registry).
 Doing so improves the reliability of your data graph and maintains a single source of truth to simplify collaboration.